Causally Steered Diffusion for Automated Video Counterfactual Generation: Methodology

-\textbf{Video Editing Framework as a Counterfactual Generator.} We treat the video editing framework as an opaque \emph{black-box} system that performs counterfactual generation, as illustrated in~\Cref{fig:figure_2}.
-In other words, we assume \emph{no access} to the parameters of the LDM $\epsilon_\theta$ --we cannot update $\theta$ or perform backpropagation-- and \emph{no control} over its internal mechanisms and operations such as DDIM sampling and inversion.
-More specifically, given any prompt-based video editing system \(f\), an input video \(\mathcal{V}\) and a counterfactual (editing) prompt \(\mathcal{P}\), Equation~\ref{eq:framework} simply becomes: $\mathcal{V'} = f(\mathcal{V}, \mathcal{P}). $ Our framework is compatible with any black-box, text-guided diffusion video editing system.
-In our experiments, we evaluate it using three different diffusion-based video editing systems.
-As counterfactual prompt $\mathcal{P}$ can play a significant role in counterfactual video output $\mathcal{V'}$~\cite{hao2023optimizing,ji2024prompt,jeong2024groundavideo}, we further refine and optimize $\mathcal{P}$ by using \emph{textual feedback} from an external optimizer~\cite{textgrad5optimizing}.
+\textbf{Video Editing System as a Counterfactual Generator.} We treat the video editing method as an opaque black-box system for counterfactual generation (Figure~\ref{fig:figure_2}), assuming no access to the \(\epsilon_\theta\) LDM parameters (no updates or backpropagation) and no control over internal mechanisms such as DDIM sampling or inversion.
+For any prompt-based video editing system \(f\), an input video \(\mathcal{V}\) and a counterfactual (editing) prompt \(\mathcal{P}\), Equation~\ref{eq:framework} simply becomes: $\mathcal{V'} = f(\mathcal{V}, \mathcal{P})$.
+Our CSVC framework is compatible with any black-box, text-guided diffusion video editing system and is evaluated with three such methods.
+Since the causal counterfactual prompt \(\mathcal{P}\) critically impacts the counterfactual output \(\mathcal{V'}\)~\cite{hao2023optimizing,ji2024prompt,jeong2024groundavideo}, we further refine \(\mathcal{P}\) using \emph{textual feedback} from an external optimizer~\cite{textgrad5optimizing}.